1Password/electron-secure-defaults/README.md

 Settings are chosen for their applicability to the security and privacy design of the 1Password desktop app.
 We believe these are reasonable defaults for other modern apps, but it is your responsibility to understand the security goals of your application and the expectations of your users.

-Security-sensitive code in the repository is annotated, and can be looked up by searching for `// SECURITY:`.
+Security-sensitive code in the repository is annotated by `// SECURITY:`.
 Inline links are provided to the relevant sections below.

 ## Electron security checklist

-This project tracks the offcial Electron [security checklist](https://www.electronjs.org/docs/tutorial/security#checklist-security-recommendations).
-Implementation status for each rule is given below.
+This project tracks the official Electron [security checklist](https://www.electronjs.org/docs/tutorial/security#checklist-security-recommendations).
+Current implementation status for each rule is given below.

 <a name="rule-1"></a>